Ahmad-Zahoor/Cyclistic-Bike-Project/README.md

 # display duplicate records
 duplicate_records.head()
 ```
->There was no duplicate records in the dataset.
+>There were no duplicate records in the dataset.

 #### Handling outliers